Guest article: The development of game intelligence in children's football - an accompaniment or essential?

 • Where are my opponents?

-• What do I have to do to solve the problem?
+• What do I need to do to solve the problem?

-• Motor implementation, for example a pass, a dribble, a quick turn, a shot on goal or much more...
+• Motoric implementation, for example a pass, a dribble, a quick turn, a shot on goal or much more...

-So 3 of these 4 phases take place in the head and actually constantly throughout the entire game.
-That's why a world-class player like Andrea Pirlo, for example, said: “You play football with your head.
-Your feet are just your tools.”
+3 of these 4 phases take place in the head and actually constantly throughout the entire game.
+This is why a world-class player like Andrea Pirlo said: "You play football with your head.
+Your feet are just your tools."

-“Only thanks to his game intelligence is it possible for a player to translate his technical and physical skills into effective performance.” – Horst Wein
+“Only thanks to his game intelligence is it possible for a player to translate his technical and physical abilities into an effective performance.” – Horst Wein

-Quite simply through game-oriented training.
-This means forms of play in which the children are repeatedly confronted with different play situations and therefore constantly have to make new decisions.
+Quite simply, through game-oriented training.
+That means forms of play in which the children are repeatedly confronted with different game situations and constantly have to make new decisions.

-Game intelligence cannot be trained with isolated forms of exercise, i.e. with passing sequences, as this does not promote decision-making in any way.
+Game intelligence cannot be trained with isolated exercises, i.e. with passing sequences, as this does not encourage decision-making in any way.
 There is no point in training pure passing technique if the player does not know in which situations in the game he has to use it.

-Another important point in promoting game intelligence is coaching the coach.
-He should encourage his players to think with clever questions instead of giving them all the solutions.
-Because if the coach already gives all the solutions, the children simply carry them out without having properly understood the game situation.
-This in turn means that without the coach's instructions/instructions, the players often don't know how to solve certain situations and therefore make the wrong decisions more often.
+Another important point for promoting game intelligence is coaching the coach.
+The coach should encourage his players to think with clever questions instead of giving them all the solutions.
+If the coach already gives them all the solutions, the children simply carry them out without properly understanding the game situation.
+This in turn means that without the coach's instructions/instructions, the players often do not know how to solve certain situations and therefore make the wrong decisions more often.

-Only through active learning, trying things out and allowing yourself to make mistakes is it possible for learning results to remain in the child's long-term memory.
-A large memory of different gaming experiences ultimately enables a better understanding of the various situations in the game and therefore the making of correct decisions.
+Only through active learning, trying things out and allowing mistakes to be made is it possible for learning results to remain in the child's long-term memory.
+A large store of different gaming experiences ultimately enables a better understanding of the various situations in the game and therefore also the making of the right decisions.

 About the author:

-Tobias Bluhm is the founder of the website Kinderfussball.org , which provides coaches with helpful information and training methods for everyday training.
+Tobias Bluhm is the founder of the website Kinderfussball.org , with which he provides coaches with helpful information and training methods for their daily training routine.
 He is also an author for https://portal.spond.com/de/ .
-He himself is on the field as a U9 coach and, with his B license, is ideally qualified to train with children.
-Tobias was most recently honored by the DFB and has since been the DFB Volunteer Award Winner 2019
+He himself is a U9 coach on the pitch and, with his B license, is perfectly qualified to train children.
+Tobias was recently awarded by the DFB and has since been the DFB Volunteer Award winner in 2019.